scality/Zenko/tests/zenko_tests/README.md

 ## Deploy zenko environment

 ### Login to docker registry

 Zenko-operator deployment will need to access private images from the scality registry.
+Refer to the appropriate documentation for your environment to get the credentials.

-You will need to connect to Harbor, then go into your user profile to generate a “CLI secret”, which you will user as password
+You will need to connect to Harbor, then go into your user profile to generate a “CLI secret”, which you will use as password
 Then login from CLI, using your registry Username and the CLI secret you just generated as password:

 ```shell
 $ docker login ghcr.io